aolkin/hrdc/docs/walkthrough.md

+---
-# HRDC Apps - Common Casting
+title: Online Common Casting
+---

 * TOC
 {:toc}

+# Introduction

+This document intends to serve as both an instruction manual for the web application, as well as a description of the functionality and service it provides.
+The numerous screenshots included should both help in understanding how to use it, as well as quickly show everything it does.

 ## General Concepts

 ### Permissions

-Their are a few different permission levels that will be referenced throughout this document:
+There are a few different permission levels that will be referenced throughout this document:

 The lowest is that of an unauthenticated user, who can only browse released